phd-benel/APF-YOLOv8/README.md

 The paper is currently under review for publication in **F1000Research**.
 Once accepted, please cite the paper using the following format (to be updated).

 ### License
-This project is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.
+This project is licensed under the **CC BY 4.0 **.
 Please refer to the `LICENSE.md` file for detailed information.

 ### Acknowledgments
 We would like to extend our gratitude to the **Ultralytics YOLOv8** community for their invaluable contributions and resources, which significantly aided in the development of this research.